LightningMods/PS4-daemon-writeup/writeup.md

 ### Finding how Daemons work on PS4 ###

-when i first begain i noticed when you call this functions from a game
+when i first began i noticed when you call this functions from a game

 ```sceCommonDialogInitialize()```